KnoxPolk2002/Documentation-Project/TF2 Documentation ~ Main.md

 The Engineer is a soft-spoken, amiable Texan from Bee Cave, Texas, USA with an interest in all mechanical things.
 He specializes in constructing and maintaining Buildings that provide support to his team, rather than fighting at the front lines, making him the most suitable for defense.

 ![Macdown Screenshot](https://i.ytimg.com/vi/SNgNBsCI4EA/maxresdefault.jpg)

+Engineer is one of the most unique classes in the game, as most of the damage done from him is actually done by the machines he deploys.
+The key to playing Engineer is to pick critical points of interest on the battlefield to make is harder for the enemy team to advance and to improve your own team's chances.
+Be careful though, because once those machines are destroyed you are pretty defenseless.

+##### Weapons

+* Engineer's primary is a Shotgun; Useful for close range and fairly useless for long range.
+* His secondary is a Pistol; Much more useful for long range fire fights.
+* Then Engineer's melee is a Wrench; Fitting of the handy man of the team
+* Finally Engineer has his Construction PDA; This allows him to build his machines including Turrents, Healing Stations, and Teleporters.

 If you want to see more of Engineer's personality, click **[here](https://youtu.be/SNgNBsCI4EA)** to view the Meet the Engineer trailer.